Sun's Over Above Earth

 FROM THE MAJOR PLANETS

 It is easy to see that Mercury is especially seared by the Sun, and much more at its perihelion than its aphelion!
 And Mars is close enough to the Sun that the Martian seasons are affected by the planet's orbital eccentricity!
 Uranus has the greatest difference between its nearest and farthest distances from the Sun!
 Yet the planet's or- bit is so large that the Sun does not look much different from Uranus's perihelion to its aphelion!
-What other in- triguing facts will discover from planet to planet?
+What other in- triguing facts will you discover from planet to planet?

 As you examine all this, you should also check out the Relative Intensity of Sunlight at the Planets.
 Since the human eye can adapt so well to varying light levels, you may be surprised by what "daylight looks like" as you venture further out in the Solar System.